A new mixed finite element for the linear elasticity problem in 3D: Introduction

 The rest of the paper is organized as follows.
-In section 2, the Hu-Zhang mixed elements are briefly restated and the condition of meshes is discussed.
-In section 3, a unisolvent set of DoFs for the lower order mixed element is presented, the discrete stability and optimal convergence order are proved.
+Section 2 presents the mixed formulation, notation for triangulations and some mild mesh conditions.
+A symmetric-matrix space on an edge patch is introduced and characterized in this section.
+Section 3 proposes a new mixed element using $P_3$ polynomials for the stress and discontinuous $P_2$ polynomials for the displacement.
+A unisolvent set of DoFs is given for the stress space.
+The discrete stability and optimal convergence results are proved.
+Section 4 summarizes the results and introduces possible future work.